sdsmnc221/basic-react-native-unity/README.md

     - [x] Android.
     - [x] iOS.
 - [x] Docs for Bridge.
-- [ ] Support for multiple Unity scenes. **Multiple Unity Views / Instances are impossible**, until further updates from Unity and asmadsen (if he decides not to drop his project haha).
+- [x] Support for multiple Unity scenes. **Multiple Unity Views / Instances are impossible**, until further updates from Unity and asmadsen (if he decides not to drop his project haha).
+- [x] Docs for multiple Unity scenes.